mark-vong/disaster-recovery/LabGuide300.md

 ![](./screenshots/300screenshots/2_5.png)

-## Step 3: Connecting to databases & testing Data Guard build
+## Part 3: Connecting to databases & testing Data Guard build

 After the standby database has provisioned, we will need the IP address of the instance to connect to.